Which Platform?

 Extensions

-Depending on the platform, the extensions boards are called shields, BoosterPacks, capes, of Wings.
-They plug in directly on the main board, making installation easy.
+Depending on the platform, the extensions boards are called shields, capes, or Wings.
+They plug in directly onto the main board, making installation easy and secure.

 |